 The action of brain inflammation-

-Helps the body protect itself when reacting to disease or illness.
-Few may associate it with a bodily injury such as an ankle sprain.
+The action of inflammation helps the body protect itself when reacting to disease or illness.
+Little may associate it with a bodily injury such as an ankle sprain.
 But a recent study takes a look at how the brain incurs inflammation and evidence suggesting this action could be connected to severe forms of depression.
 While inflammation is the body’s natural ability to begin the healing process in certain situations, too much brain inflammation could prove to be harmful.

 The latest study reviewed elements of clinical depression and how inflammation affects related symptoms versus a type of physical illness.
 Researchers in Toronto, Canada collected data from 40 people using a medical scan test called positron emission tomography (PET).
 Half of the participants experience depression, while the other half is defined as healthy control patients.
 The test allowed researchers to examine brain cell activity related to how the brain reacts to inflammation.
 There are immune cells called microglia believed to play an important role during the development of this activity.

 Brain inflammation MRI – The PET scan detected an increase in inflammation activity in the brains of depressed participants.
 The activity was considered severe in individuals with severe brain inflammation depression.
 Those with clinical depression saw a 30 % increase in inflammation.
 There have been studies conducted to learn more about inflammation and if it contributes to major depression or is it a consequence.
 An example includes a study conducted in 2012 at Duke University Medical Center.
 It reviewed a number of depressive episodes experienced by study participants.
 It was documented their blood produces a special protein, called C-reactive when inflammation levels rose.
 Researchers from Duke believe inflammation arises from depression symptoms.